 In most cases, one cannot tamper with a digitally signed document, and the system will likely invalidate a document when such tampering occurs.
 The generated hash or digital ID is strong evidence of signing the document and in one way, much stronger than a signed contract on paper.

 A signee trying to repudiate his signature will have problems proving he didn’t confirm a transaction or sign a contract.
 You’ll find these cases in many disputes in online banking transactions.
-Providing PIN, password, or OTP will always prove that one has made an approval, confirmation, or agreement.
+Providing a PIN, password, or OTP will always prove that one has made an approval, confirmation, or agreement.

 #4 “I didn’t see that in the document.”